 On January 25, 2013, the Company sold 400,000 shares of Special Series D Preferred Stock (the "Series D Preferred"), par value \$1.00 per share, for an aggregate amount of \$20 million to 8100 Partners, LLC, a Florida limited liability company (the "LLC").
 Members of the LLC include George R. Bracken, the Company's Chief Financial Officer, other members of management and a trust previously established by Mr. Nick A. Caporella.
-The Series D Preferred will pay cumulative cash dividends in an amount equal to 3% per year on a quarterly basis until April 30, 2014, after which time the Series D Preferred will pay cumulative cash dividends in an amount equal to 370 basis points above the 3-Month LIBOR on a quarterly basis.
+The Series D Preferred accrued cash dividends in an amount equal to 3% per year on a quarterly basis until April 30, 2014, after which time the Series D Preferred would pay cumulative cash dividends in an amount equal to 370 basis points above the 3-Month LIBOR on a quarterly basis.
 The Series D Preferred is a non-voting class of stock and has a liquidation preference of \$50 per share plus accrued but unpaid dividends.
 The terms of the Series D Preferred were reviewed and approved by a Special Committee which consisted of the independent members of the Board.
-After serious consideration of a more typical financial arrangement, the Board of Directors of the Company felt that the cost and expediency necessary to the performance of issuing this Series D Preferred found the terms so favorable over the conventional method that it was decided that this method benefited the Company more favorably.
+After serious consideration of a more typical financial arrangement, the Board of Directors of the Company felt that the cost and expediency of issuing the Series D Preferred were favorable to the conventional method and decided that this method was of greater benefit to the Company.
+On May 2, 2014, the Company redeemed 160,000 shares of Series D Preferred, representing 40% of the amount outstanding, for \$8 million plus accrued dividends.
+In conjunction with the partial redemption, the annual dividend rate on the outstanding Series D Preferred was reduced to 2.5% for the twelve month period beginning May 1, 2014.
+On August 1, 2014, the Company made an additional \$6 million redemption.